davidsferreira02/lbaw2373/README.md

     username: postgres
     password: pg!lol!2021

-Hostname is _postgres_ instead of _localhost_ since _Docker composer_ creates an internal DNS entry to facilitate the connection between linked containers.
+Hostname is _postgres_ instead of _localhost_ since _Docker Compose_ creates an internal DNS entry to facilitate the connection between linked containers.

 ## Developing the project